 Credit value (UK/ECTS equivalent)

-Two years PT (distance learning), October to October.
+Two years for MA, one year for PG Diploma PT (distance learning), October to October.

 Distance learning with two/three weekend seminars in central London.